First North Korean National Brought to the United States to Stand Trial for Money Laundering Offenses

 DPRK Intelligence Service Affiliated Businessman Accused of Using the U.S. Financial System and Deceiving U.S. Banks to Circumvent Sanctions Against North Korea

-“The indictment alleges that Mun defrauded banks and laundered money in an effort to evade counter-proliferation sanctions imposed on North Korea by the United States and the United Nations,” said John C. Demers, Assistant Attorney General for National Security.
-“He is the first North Korean intelligence operative—and the second-ever foreign intelligence operative—to have been extradited to the United States for violations of our laws.
+“The indictment alleges that Mun defrauded banks and laundered money in an effort to evade counter-proliferation sanctions imposed on North Korea by the United States and the United Nations,” said Assistant Attorney General John C. Demers for the Justice Department’s National Security Division.
+"He is the first North Korean intelligence operative — and the second ever foreign intelligence operative — to have been extradited to the United States for violation of our laws.
 We will continue to use the long reach of our laws to protect the American people from sanctions evasion and other national security threats.”

 “We are pleased that Mun has been extradited and will stand trial for the offenses alleged in the indictment,” said Acting U.S. Attorney Channing D. Phillips for the District of Columbia.
 “The U.S. Attorney’s Office for the District of Columbia will always be prepared to protect our nation’s financial system and pursue those who violate our laws, regardless of where they might hide.”

-“One of the FBI’s biggest counterintelligence challenges is bringing overseas defendants to justice, especially in the case of North Korea,” said Alan E. Kohler, Jr. Assistant Director of the FBI’s Counterintelligence Division.
+“One of the FBI’s biggest counterintelligence challenges is bringing overseas defendants to justice, especially in the case of North Korea,” said Assistant Director Alan E. Kohler Jr. of the FBI’s Counterintelligence Division.
 “Thanks to the FBI’s partnership with foreign authorities, we’re proud to bring Mun Chol Myong to the United States to face justice, and we hope he will be the first of many.”

-According to the indictment and other court documents unsealed today, between Apr.
-2013 and Nov.
-2018, Mun and others conspired to covertly and fraudulently access the U.S. financial system.
-Mun is alleged to have defrauded U.S. banks and violated both U.S. and U.N. sanctions as part of his money laundering activities in transactions valued at over $1.5 million.
-The indictment further alleges that Mun was affiliated with the DPRK’s primary intelligence organization, the Reconnaissance General Bureau (RGB), which is the subject of U.S. and U.N. sanctions.
+According to the indictment and other court documents unsealed today, between April 2013 and November 2018, Mun and others conspired to covertly and fraudulently access the U.S. financial system.
+Mun is alleged to have defrauded U.S. banks and violated both U.S. and United Nations (U.N.) sanctions as part of his money laundering activities in transactions valued at over $1.5 million.
+The indictment further alleges that Mun was affiliated with the DPRK’s primary intelligence organization, the Reconnaissance General Bureau, which is the subject of U.S. and U.N. sanctions.

 Mun has been detained in a foreign country since his arrest by local authorities on May 14, 2019.
 He made his initial appearance today in federal court in the District of Columbia, where he was indicted on May 2, 2019.
 Mun faces six counts of money laundering, including conspiracy to commit money laundering.